NO-skcaj/PlayBot/README.md

 P - With P we multiply it with the "error" and add that to the motor output.
 The "error" is the current position subtracted from the setpoint or, in other terms, it's the difference between where we are and where we want to be.

 I - I is the integral, which "averages" all of the past output values towards the average of all past setpoint values.
 Over time, with more error, the integral term adds more and more to the output, and, with less and less error, the value added goes down.
-This is generally used to combat a "static" or unchanging force working against the force of the motor (ie gravity).
+This is generally used to combat a "static" or unchanging force working against the force of the motor (i.e. gravity).
 Generally, in FRC, its advised against because an "open-loop" controller would be better; [see here for more information](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-pid.html#integral-term).

 D - The use of the "derivative" term which adds to the output proportionally to the "derivative" of the error.
 The derivative is like the instantaneous rate of change; imagine the slope of a curve calculated in one single spot.
 In practice, derivative action predicts system behavior and thus improves settling time and stability of the system (Wikipedia).
 This helps with dampening "overshoots," going beyond the setpoint, and "undershooting," going under the setpoint.
 Generally, using dampening like this is significantly more stable than using a pure P controller, as the controller becomes "softer."